AdrianVollmer/elinks-hooks/README.md

 HTML elements.
 This collection of scripts allows me to display just the meat of the article, or redirect twitter URLs to Nitter, etc.

+As a side effect, pretty much all ads and other distractions are filtered.

 License
 -------